boyfromasia/AMLAssignment1/README.md

 * First part is training a Faster RCNN model using detectron2
 * Second part is training a Small YOLOv8

+*P.S I couldn't upload the trained RCNN model to github, so download it from my Google Colab, please, if you want to check :)*

 ### Evaluation process

 You can find evaluation of these models in my colab notebook.